codeoncesoftware/grizzly-api-angular-starter/README.md

 # Starter Kit for Angular Developers

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.

-It provides an easy way to start using [Grizzly API](https://www.grizzly-api.com)
+It provides an easy way to start using [Grizzly API](https://www.grizzly-api.com) with OpenAPI.

+No SDK to learn, it's full Angular code, have fun !

 # Getting started